mod-audio/mod-step-sequencer-lv2/README.md

 * Que events based on division.
 For example, it would be useful when doing a "meta" recording that it would round everything that is played to a certain length for example a full bar.
-* The possibility of attaching a CV LFO to the plugin and assign that to any of the parameters internally.